Categories & Criteria

 There are also four categories that recognize inspiring individuals, including patients and caregivers as well as health care practitioners.
 Each of these categories features its own judging criteria.

-The Everyday Champion award celebrates someone who shows a passion and commitment for improving quality of care, even though their role does not necessarily specify participation in quality improvement activities or leadership responsibilities.
-The Everyday Champion sees a need for improvement and commits to change, leading by example and inspiring others!
+The Everyday Champion award celebrates someone who showed a passion and commitment for improving quality of care that was outside of their formal role to lead positive change.
+They saw a need for improvement and committed to action, leading by example and inspiring others.

-We’re excited to have renamed our Leadership in Quality award in honour of our long-time Chair, Doug Cochrane.
-Doug has long been a leader in improving quality and safety within British Columbia, having chaired the BC Patient Safety Task Force from its inception in 2003 to the creation of the Council in 2008.
-Since then, he has served as the Council’s Chair and the Provincial Patient Safety & Quality Officer.
-He has also chaired the BC Patient Safety & Learning System and the Canadian Patient Safety Institute, and is currently the Board Chair of Interior Health.
+This award is named in honour of Doug Cochrane’s contribution as founding Chair of the BC Patient Safety & Quality Council.
+Doug is a longtime leader in improving quality and safety, having chaired the BC Patient Safety Task Force from its inception in 2003 to the creation of the Council in 2008.
+He also served as the Provincial Patient Safety & Quality Officer from 2008 to 2019.
+He has also chaired the BC Patient Safety & Learning System and the Canadian Patient Safety Institute, and he is currently the Board Chair of Interior Health.

-The Leadership in Advancing the Patient Voice award celebrates a patient, caregiver or family member who made an outstanding contribution to advancing the patient voice in BC’s health care system.
+The Leadership in Advancing the Patient Voice award celebrates a patient, caregiver or family member who made an outstanding contribution to patient engagement in BC’s health care system.
+They took the lead to inspire and support other patients, caregivers, family members and health care organizations to partner in pursuit of better care.